rmoehn/cartpole/interruptibility/discussion.md

    results are purely theoretical and not achievable in practice?
 Not sure how to understand it.)

- * The goal is to construct agents that are safely interruptible in continuous environments as well.
-People can try to construct such agents and observe them in the same cart-pole environments that I used.
+ * The goal is to construct learners that are safely interruptible in continuous environments as well.
+People can try to construct such learners and observe them in the same cart-pole environments that I used.
 I don't know if this makes sense, but one could just try using the special conditions from the Armstrong/Orseau paper with the cart-pole environments and see whether the